-Star Level QRIS Family Child Care Home Criteria Evidence/Acceptable Documentation of Implementation 2, 3, 4, 5 Learning and development: OAC 340:110-1-8.8(d) At time of request: Programs submit a developmentally age-appropriate schedule.
-(1) A written daily schedule reflecting a balanced program of opportunities for learning, physical activity, indoor and outdoor play, rest periods, and meals is followed with flexibility meeting children's individual needs.
-Learning activities balance child-initiated play and caregiver-guided activities.
-Ongoing implementation: CCS staff verify a current daily schedule with required components is posted.
-(2) The daily schedule is posted.
-(3) Children are read to for a minimum of 15 minutes each day.
-2, 3, 4, 5 Learning and development: At time of request and Ongoing implementation: OAC 340:110-1-8.8(d)(4).
+Star Level QRIS Child Care Program Criteria Evidence/Acceptable documentation 2, 3, 4, 5 Learning and development: OAC 340:110-1-8.8(d)(1)-(3).
+At application: a copy of the current daily schedule with required components is submitted.
+A written daily schedule reflecting a balanced program of opportunities for learning, physical activity, indoor and outdoor play, rest periods, and meals is followed with flexibility meeting children's individual needs.
+Learning activities balance child-initiated play and caregiverguided activities.
+The daily schedule is posted and reflects reading to children for a minimum of 15 minutes each day.
+Ongoing: the posted daily schedule with required components is viewed.
+2, 3, 4, 5 Learning and development: OAC 340:110-1-8.8(d)(4).
+At application: The owner and primary caregiver agree to implement and maintain this criteria & the daily schedule is viewed.
 Television or other screen time is not used for children 1 year of age and younger.
-CCS staff verify daily schedules and through on-site observation ensuring that children 1 year of age and younger are not exposed to television or screen time.
+Ongoing: daily schedules and on-site observation by CCS personnel ensuring that children 1 year of age and younger are not exposed to television or screen time.
 2, 3, 4, 5 Learning and development: OAC 340:110-1-8.8(d)(5).
-At time of request: The program agrees to implement and maintain this criteria.
+At application: describe plan for transitions (2 Star). child transition policies are submitted (3, 4, & 5 Star).
 Caregivers prepare children for transitions.
-Ongoing implementation: CCS staff observe and discuss transitions that occur.
-4, 5 Learning and development: OAC 340:110-1-8.8(e)(1).
-At time of request: Program provides photos showing children have access to art, block building, Children have access to art, block building, book reading, dramatic play, manipulative play, and music and movement. book reading, dramatic play, manipulative play, and music and movement.
-Ongoing implementation: CCS staff verify children have opportunities for daily access to art, block building, book reading, dramatic play, manipulative play, and music and movement.
+A written plan is maintained, per OAC 340:110-1-8.5.
+Ongoing: child transition policies are viewed onsite (3, 4, & 5 Star) and CCS personnel view transitions that occur while onsite (2, 3, 4, & 5 Star).
+Note : see Administrative 340:110-1-8.5(e)(3) above for full written transition criteria.

-Star Level QRIS Family Child Care Home Criteria Evidence/Acceptable Documentation of Implementation 4, 5 Learning and development: OAC 340:110-1-8.8(e) (2) The program implements lesson plans with developmentally appropriate activities aligning with ELG or Oklahoma Academic Standards.
-Lesson plans identify ELG or Oklahoma Academic Standards and are shared with families.
-(3) Curriculum or lesson plans provide for the children's various ages, abilities, developmental stages, social-emotional development, special needs, and interests.
-At time of request: Program provides a current lesson plan sample for the age group of children for which the program provides care reflecting criteria listed in this section.
-Ongoing implementation: CCS staff verify current lesson plans reflecting criteria listed in this section as well as evidence of implementation of the lesson plan through the environment, activities available, photos or newsletters.
+Star Level QRIS Child Care Program Criteria Evidence/Acceptable documentation 4, 5 Learning and development: OAC 340:110-1-8.8(e)(1).
+Children have access to art, block building, book reading, dramatic play, manipulative play, and music and movement.
+At application: The owner and primary caregiver agree to implement and maintain this criteria.
+Ongoing: opportunities for daily access to art, block building, book reading, dramatic play, manipulative play, and music and movement are observed onsite by CCS by viewing equipment and activities.
+4, 5 Learning and development: OAC 340:110-1-8.8(e)(2) & (3).
+The program implements lesson plans with developmentally appropriate activities aligning with ELG or Oklahoma Academic Standards.
+Lesson plans identify ELG and Oklahoma Academic Standards and are shared with families.
+Curriculum or lesson plans provide for the children's various ages, abilities, developmental stages, socialemotional development, special needs, and interests.
+At application: a developmentally appropriate lesson plan sample for each age group of children for which the program provides care.
+They reflect ELG or Oklahoma Academic Standards have been used as a resource.
+Ongoing: current lesson plans are viewed meeting the criteria listed in this section.
 4, 5 Learning and development: OAC 340:110-1-8.8(e)(4).
 Caregivers lead and participate daily in at least two developmentally-appropriate physical activities for all children.
-At time of request and ongoing implementation: CCS staff verify the program implement at least two developmentally appropriate caregiver led physical activities daily through lesson plans, daily schedules or other classroom documentation.
+At application: lesson plans reflect at least two daily teacher-led developmentally appropriate physical activities for all children.
+Ongoing: lesson plans and FCCH practices reflect at least 2 daily teacher-led developmentally appropriate physical activities for all children.